SingingTree/Dawn/README.md

+Customised dawn build

+- Remove member options from UI if membership is disabled.
+Done via the {{@labs.members}} (which needs to be changed once ghost offers a different option).

 # Dawn

 A highly functional theme that adapts to the reader's preferences.
 Let them read, search, subscribe, navigate, and more with ease.
 Completely free and fully responsive, released under the MIT license.